 Fun Fact: I have a tendency to tell someone something over and over, without realizing that I’ve done it.
 Most people are just being nice when they act as if it’s the first time they’ve heard the story.

-Education: BA in Anthropology, IUPUI.
-Enrolled in MA in Philanthropic Studies, Lilly Family School of Philanthropy, Indiana University
+Education: Graduate Certificate, Philanthropic Studies, Lilly Family School of Philanthropy, Indiana University; BA in Anthropology, IUPUI.

 Been a part of Fathers and Families Center: Since 2017.